 - Bundles can be a great value.
 Packages of consultations, tests, imaging or services can be sold with one price.

-- Price is a more challenging topic in healthcare.
+- Price is a more challenging topic in the 7 ps of healthcare marketing.
 The perceived value of your services is what people are willing to pay.

 - With the involvement of insurance companies and regulations, the price can be non-negotiable, but elective procedures allow you to form competitive pricing strategies.